310mc/https-310mc.github.io-tl/source/_posts/scout/colorful_autumn.md

 {% bubble Tetora %}
 It’s also my fault for getting angry.
 The people behind us are also saying it’s okay to line up here!
 What good people~♪

 Are you here to buy lunch, too?
 It’s the same with me, I’m getting bread instead of eating from a lunchbox.
-Since the weather's good today, how ‘bout we eat together outside?
+Since the weather’s good today, how ‘bout we eat together outside?

 Oh, but you mentioned something ‘bout eating that carrot dish, right?

 What happened to it?
 I know it’s weird for me to say this since I don’t like carrots, but it’s a waste to throw it away.
 {% endbubble %}

-{% bubble Midori %}
+{% bubble Midori v3 %}
 Ahh… Don’t worry, I ate it… I had this extreme urge to stress eat…
 {% endbubble %}